progrium/gh-release/README.md

 	$ gh-release create progrium/gh-release 1.0.0

-This will create the release then upload any files in the `release` directory.
-Optionally, you can pass the branch to tag the release from, as well as a name for the release.
+This will create a tagged release `v1.0.0` then upload any files found in the `./release` directory.
+Optional arguments you can pass include the branch to tag the release from and a name for the release.

-See this project's Makefile for a full example of using it in a Makefile.
+See this project's Makefile for a real example of using it in a Makefile.

 #### Destroying a release